 Think Wild Scottish Juniper, Dulse seaweed - once a nutritious food for crofters, yarrow from the Machair and more - all of this and more in the Isle of Iona Gin, which is designed to taste as refreshing as the island itself.
-They too have recently featured on Skerryvore's one of a kind music and cocktail sessions.
+Last year they too featured on Skerryvore's one of a kind music and cocktail sessions.
 More here

 Isle of Raasay Gin

 This is officially the first legal spirit from the Isle of Raasay.
 Award winning, triple distilled, using ten island botanicals - and designed to encapsulate the distillery's style and the island's dramatic geology and character, which lies to the east of the Isle of Skye.
-While the distillery is obviously closed for tours, you can catch up with the team on their social media channels for a virtual tour here
+Why not book a distillery tour for when its right to travel here.

 So, while you may not be able to travel to the islands in person at the moment, we can lend our support in lots of other ways - including staying up to date with their journey.
 At CalMac we're doing the same through our 'Isle Be Back' campaign - you can sign up for more unique content via our newsletter and stay up to date via our social media channels.
 More at Bringing Islands to you